 - Otter: An AI-assistant that transcribes your meetings.

 - Toggl: An easy-to-use time-tracking tool to track your own productivity levels.

 - Todoist: A to-do app that comes packed with useful features to get your work done.

 To be sure, this is not a complete list.
 But the fact that there are so many powerful, well-designed tools for focused, productive work is a testament to how the future of work will shape up––more remote teamwork and less time-sucking distractions.

-Do you have a favorite remote team productivity tool that’s not listed here?
+Do you have a favorite productivity app that’s not listed here?
 Feel free to share it in the comments below!